yubiszn/GitActivities/Activity2.md

 3. Add a file

-    In the folder `TeamMemberFiles` add a new file with your name, similar to this:
+    In the folder `TeamMemberFiles` add a new file with your favorite quote, similar to this:

     ```
-    touch firstname.lastname.txt
+    touch myFavoriteQuote.txt
     ```

     ![Creating the new file](images/Activity2/Image0203.png)

     Then open the file for editing in your favorite text editor, and add the following information to the text file.

-    * Your first and last name
+    * Your Favorite Quote
-    * How you like to be addressed (for example James might say "Call me Jim").
-    * What is your section number (294, 394, 495)
+    * Who said it (yes, it can be from a movie)
     * What is your preferred tech stack (Java/Microsoft/MySql/Sql/Postgres/Vue/Angular/React/HTML/PHP)
-    * Anything else you want me to know (remember this is public to everyone in the course).

     ![The new file is created](images/Activity2/Image0204.png)

-    Save and close the file.
+    Save and close the file. **NOTE** Do not put personal information in the text of the file.
+Thanks!

 4. Commit your changes